Concept Deep Interview #02|Empathy with Mingei

 Watari

-Is it original at all?
-Personally, I believe that his selection of the beauty of folk art is due to his outstanding aesthetic sense, and that it is completely different from what the world calls folk art.
-A long time ago (around 1960) there was a mingei boom, and during that time the definitions were expanded and interpreted, and I think we are now in a somewhat chaotic situation.
-The folk crafts selected by Mr. Soetsu in the folk craft museum are very modern and intuitively beautiful, but there are also some items sold at stores in some local area that are labeled as folk crafts. do
+In the first place, the selection of beauty that constitutes original folk craft is based on his outstanding aesthetic sense, and I personally believe that it is something different from the folk craft that the world generally refers to.
+A long time ago (around 1960), there was a folk craft boom, and the definition was broadly interpreted in various ways, and now I think that the situation is somewhat chaotic.
+The folk craft items selected by Muneyoshi at the Mingei Museum are very modern and intuitively beautiful, but there are also some items sold in shops in the countryside that I find a little strange that are advertised as folk craft.

 Egawa

-Certainly, I feel that the word mingei has become quite broad in its meaning. ...If I may ask you directly, is Blue Over a folk art?
+Certainly, it seems that the term Mingei has become quite broad in its meaning. …To be more specific, is Blue Over Mingei?

 Watari

-I've talked about this so far, but to tell you the truth, I've never thought of Blue Over as a folk craft (lol).It's strange that they call this brand a folk craft in the first place.
-However, it is true that I was influenced by Soetsu's ideas, and I think the definitions written there are very nice.
-If someone were to tell me that Blue Over is a folk art, I would be very happy.
+I've said this much, but to be honest, I've never thought of Blue Over as folk art (laughs).
+It would be strange for me to call this brand folk art in the first place.
+However, it is true that I was influenced by Mr. Munetsugu's ideas, and I think the definition written there is wonderful.
+If someone somewhere said that Blue Over was folk art, I would be very happy.

 Egawa

 I see!
-That's certainly true, but in the first place we are not the ones to judge whether something is folk art or not.
-In other words, I agree with Soetsu's definition of mingei, but Blue Over is not trying to be mingei.
+You're certainly right, it's not for us to judge whether something is folk art or not...
+In other words, I agree with Mr. Muneyoshi's definition of folk art, but Blue Over is not trying to be folk art.

-Returning to the topic of ``beauty'' for a moment, how does Mr. Watari interpret Mr. Soetsu's philosophy?
+Going back to the topic of "beauty" for a moment, how do you interpret Muneyoshi's philosophy?

 Watari